Ansari-Irfan-360/Movie-Ticket-Booking/README.md

-This Project is created by Reactjs and uses api.tvmaze.com for featching data of Movies.
+This Project is created on Reactjs and uses api.tvmaze.com for fetching data of Movies.
+All there movies from this API is not shown because it will take alot of time to fetch that data.